 The residence Article of a double tax treaty is usually Article 4, which deals with an individual working outside the country in which he is deemed to be resident for the purposes of the treaty provisions (treaty resident).
 It is possible to be resident under domestic legislation in multiple countries at the same time, and Article 4 helps to establish which of the two countries covered by the Treaty will have the primary taxing rights over certain types of income ― namely, which country is allowed to tax the income first and which country will be obliged to allow either a credit for that overseas tax suffered or an exemption of that income from tax.

-Article 4 is important when trying to exempt employment income under a treaty because the wording of the employment Article of the treaty will usually stipulate that the employee concerned must be a resident of one or other of the contracting countries for the provisions to apply.
-If
+Article 4 is important when trying to exempt employment income under a treaty because the wording of the employment Article of the treaty will usually stipulate that the employee concerned must be a resident of one or other of the contracting countries for

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.